Apalachee language

 Apalachee was a Muskogean language of Florida.
 It was closely related to Koasati and Alabama.
 Apalachee was found to belong to the same branch of the Muskogean family as Koasati, Alabama, and Hitchiti.
+Apalachee was originally spoken in western Florida, but is believed to have last been spoken in the nineteenth century by Apalachee people that had been removed to Louisiana.